-- 1. Provides knowledge in the large-scale production of industrial product, and teaches the modern employment trends to cater the needs of industry. - 2.
+- 1. Provides knowledge in the large scale production of industrial product, and teaches the modern employment trends to cater the needs of industry. - 2.
 Students will differentiate the types of fermentation processes - 3.
 Understand the biochemistry of various fermentations - 4.
 Identify techniques applicable for Improvement of microorganisms based on known biochemical pathways and regulatory mechanisms - 5.
 Comprehend the techniques and the underlying principles in downstream processing - 6.
 Students can able to explore the practical skills in research activities.

 - 1. Study of different parts of fermenter - 2.
-Microbial fermentation Production and estimation (qualitative and quantitative) of a) Enzymes : Amylase and Proteaseb) Amino acid : Glutamic acidc) Organic acid : Citric acid d) Alcohol : Ethanol
+Study the growth curve: Haemocytometer; Glycol stock and stability of vials at different time - 3.
+Microbial fermentation Production and estimation (qualitative and quantitative) of a) Enzymes : Amylase, Protease and DHA b) Amino acid : Glutamic acid c) Organic acid : Citric acid d) Alcohol : Ethanol

-3. A visit to any educational institute/industry to see an industrial fermenter, and other downstream processing operations.
+- 4. A visit to any educational institute/industry to see an industrial fermenter, and other downstream processing operations. - 5.
+Assess quality of probiotics in tablets and nutritional supplements; stability of vials at different time

 - 1. Stanbury PF, Whitaker A and Hall SJ.
 (2006).
 Principles of Fermentation Technology.
 2nd edition, Elsevier Science Ltd. - 2.
 Crueger W and Crueger A. (2000).
 Biotechnology: A textbook of Industrial Microbiology.
 2nd edition.
 Panima Publishing Co.
 New Delhi. - 3.
 Okafor N. (2007).
 Modern Industrial Microbiology and Biotechnology.
 1st edition.
 Bios Scientific Publishers Limited.
 USA. - 4.
 Glaze A.N. and Nikaido H. (1995).
 Microbial Biotechnology: Fundamentals of Applied Microbiology.
 1st edition.
 W.H.
 Freeman and Company. - 5.
 Casida LE.
 (1991).
 Industrial Microbiology.
 1st edition.
-Wiley Eastern Limited.

-- 6. Patel A.H.
+Wiley Eastern Limited. - 6.
+Patel A.H.
 (1996).
 Industrial Microbiology.
-1st edition, Macmillan India Limited.
-7. Waites M.J., Morgan N.L., Rockey J.S. and Higton G. (2001).
+1st edition, Macmillan India Limited. - 7.
+Waites M.J., Morgan N.L., Rockey J.S. and Higton G. (2001).
 Industrial Microbiology: An Introduction.
 1st edition.
-Wiley - Blackwell.
+Wiley Blackwell.